umccr/infrastructure/parallel_cluster/README.md

   * `/fsx` if using the fsx configuration on `umccr_dev_fsx`

 By default you will have read-only access to the s3 buckets.
-You may use `aws s3 sync s3://<bucket_path> "${SHARED_DIR}/local_path` to download data into the shared file system.
+Use `sbatch --wrap "aws s3 sync s3://<bucket_path> "${SHARED_DIR}/local_path"` to download data into the shared file system.

-> Compute nodes have a much higher bandwidth than the master nodes.
-> Please run the sync commands on a compute node, see 'Using slurm' below.
+> Please run the sync commands on a compute node, see 'Using slurm' below for more info.
+> Compute nodes have a much higher bandwidth than the master nodes, hence why this command
+> is placed inside the sbatch script.

 ### Using slurm
 See [sbatch guide][sbatch_guide] for more information